 Live CNBC TV basically covers all the latest market news from around the world.

-As a CNBC Pro subscriber, you can access Live CNBC TV using any web browser on any devices from anywhere, as long as you have good internet connection.
+As a CNBC Pro subscriber, you can access Live CNBC TV using any web browser on any device from anywhere, as long as you have good internet connection.

 But, if you already have cable TV that includes CNBC channel, then you can watch CNBC TV live from there without subscribing to CNBC Pro.